-Welcome to the latest installment of Norms Watch, our series tracking the flouting of democratic norms under the Trump administration and the erosion those norms suffer as a result.
+Welcome to the latest installment of Norms Watch, our series tracking both the flouting of democratic norms by the Trump administration and the erosion of those norms in reactions and responses by others.
 This is our collection of the most significant breaks with democratic traditions that occurred in January 2019.

 The President of the United States is under investigation as a possible agent of Russia and conceals his talks with Vladimir Putin

 News reports made explicit an inference that some experts had long held about Special Counsel Robert Mueller’s investigation — that in addition to a criminal investigation into whether President Donald Trump had obstructed justice by trying to thwart the probe in a variety of ways, Trump is also a target of the FBI’s counterintelligence investigation.
 The latter is intended to determine whether repeated actions by Trump such as his campaign calls for Russia to hack into Hillary Clinton’s emails or his firing of FBI Director James Comey indicated that he was working “on behalf of Russia against American interests,” the New York Times reported.
 An official told the Washington Post that the criminal and counterintelligence investigations were always linked.

 In the meantime, Trump has met with Putin at least five times over two years with no detailed record, according to a Jan.
 13 report in the Washington Post, even in one case taking his interpreter’s notes and ordering the translator to say nothing about what was discussed.